oddbird/oddleventy/content/blog/2023/components.md

 getting it into a website.
 Even within my own projects,
-I would have to render the template instructions on every page where they are needed.
+I would have to render the template instructions on every page where they're needed.
 HTML imports never happened.
 I imagine that's why
 every example I've seen